discite/discite/README.md

 Skills: KUBERNETES / LINUX / DOCKER / ANSBILE / GIT / ANSIBLE

-- 🔭 I’m currently working on https://discite.dev
+- 🔭 I’m currently working on https://discite.dev (soon)
-- 🌱 I’m currently learning Flutter and CKA
+- 🌱 I’m currently learning CKS and Terraform
 - 👯 I’m looking to collaborate on Hard Projects that can challange me like Kernel Development
 - 📫 How to reach me: Reach me by my Linkedin or write me to my mail